 After doing a lot of research following the Best Ever Food Review Show’s mini documentary of Egypt, I came across too many sources of negative information to disregard.
 I’ve since come to the conclusion that the risk isn’t worth the reward.

-For once in my life, I’ll take the advice of many others and I’ll heed the information I’ve found that suggests that this isn’t the country for me.
+For once in my life, I’ll take the advice of many others and I’ll heed the information I’ve found that suggests this isn’t the country for me.
 There are too many other places I really want to see, and I don’t need to gamble on somewhere that could very likely be a disappointment.
 I did that once, in Colombia, and, other than Medellin, I hated Colombia.

 With that out of the way, is it time to get started with the list?